sohan181204/Ra2211028020012/README.md

 # Ra2211028020012
-Question1 social-media-analytics
+Question 1 : social-media-analytics
-Output : Screenshot and Explation
+Output : Screenshot of Each View

 Desktop View
 -Displayed as a grid with 3 columns